Creamy Sweet Potato Soup

-1 Melt the butter in a large, heavy-bottomed pot over medium-high heat.
-Add the chopped onion and sauté for 5 minutes, or until the onions are soft and translucent.
-Add the celery and leek, cook for about 5 minutes.
-Add garlic and cook a minute more.
+1 Melt the butter in a large, thick-bottomed pot over medium-high heat.
+Add the chopped onions and sauté for 3 to 4 minutes, then add the celery and leeks and sauté for 5 more minutes until softened.
+Add the garlic and cook a minute more.

 2 Add the sweet potatoes, chicken stock, cinnamon stick, and nutmeg.
 Increase the heat to high and bring to a boil.
-Reduce heat to a simmer, and simmer uncovered until the sweet potatoes are tender, about 20 minutes.
+Reduce heat to a simmer, and simmer uncovered until the sweet potatoes can be easily pierced with a fork, about 20 minutes.